 When addiction takes over your life or that of someone you love, it’s difficult to take the first steps into recovery.
 As previously mentioned, triazolam and other drugs cause a variety of side effects that make quitting physically and psychologically difficult.
 However, with the help and guidance of the right rehab program, men like you can gain freedom from addiction for the rest of their lives.

 Men’s rehab, at amenity-rich Serenity Lodge in Southern California, is where men recover from drugs and alcohol.
-The setting of Serenity Lodge’s residential inpatient program is serene and peaceful on 22 acres of land, where guests from Orange County, LA County, San Diego County, and the rest of the country focus on rehabilitation and healing from their addictions.
+The setting of Serenity Lodge’s residential inpatient program is serene and peaceful on 22 acres of land, where clients from Orange County, LA County, San Diego County, and the rest of the country focus on rehabilitation and healing from their addictions.

 Addiction treatment programs of Serenity Lodge include: